Published By Janet Gershen-Siegel at September 1st, 2017

 Do you know your small business’ business credit score?
 And is it, maybe, not so hot?
-Then consider these simple tips for improving your business credit scores.
+Then consider these simple tips to easily improve your business credit scores.

 This means regularly getting and reviewing your credit reports.
 And not just for your business!
 For new businesses and sole proprietorships (and particularly if your business just so happens to be both), credit bureaus often look at your person credit as well.
 Therefore, you will need to keep on top of both sets of scores, which is a good financial habit to get into, anyway.